k8ssandra/k8ssandra/docs/content/en/docs/getting-started/_index.md

 ## Enabling Stargate

-Stargate deployment is *disabled* by default, to enable it, the values provided to the helm install/upgrade of the `k8ssandra-cluster` chart can be modified.
+Stargate deployment is *disabled* by default.
+To enable it, modify the values provided to the helm install/upgrade of the `k8ssandra-cluster` chart.

 This can be done by adding to the values.yaml file provided to helm: